 Harnessing the Power of Phytonutrients for Skin Health

 Potent antioxidants found in plant-based foods combat inflammation, which can have detrimental effects on the skin, potentially causing redness, rashes, or acne.
 Having a greater level of antioxidants has been linked to a decreased likelihood of skin issues such as eczema.

 Amino Acids: Building Blocks for Tissue Regeneration

 The skin, bones, tendons, and ligaments of animals and fish contain collagen (glycine, proline, and hydroxyproline) but collagen forming amino acids can also be found in plant foods like glycine (peanuts, almonds, whole grains, beans soy) and proline (cabbage, soy, sunflower seeds, asparagus).
 The body converts proline to hydroxyproline with the help of vitamin C.

 Nutrient rich foods are not the only key to collagen production.
 We produce less and break down existing collagen faster as we age.
 We cannot stop aging, but lifestyle choices like smoking, excess drinking, excess sun exposure, high sugar and refined carbs intake, and lack of sleep and exercise will accelerate collagen loss and negatively impact production.
-The real secret to healthy youthful skin isn’texpensive supplements or gallons of bone soup, but a nutrient dense diet, exercise, and a healthy lifestyle.
-Make sure to eat at least 5 servings of colourful fruit and vegetables a day and enjoy your green tea!
+The true key to maintaining healthy and youthful skin isn't costly supplements or consuming endless amounts of bone soup.
+Conversely, it lies in a diet rich in nutrients, regular exercise, and adopting a healthy lifestyle.
+Ensure you consume a minimum of five servings of colorful fruits and vegetables each day, and savor the benefits of green tea!